 Blockade actions on the Datteln-Hamm Canal take a stand against colonial exploitation through hard coal mining

-“No coal ships come through here today.”
+“No coal ship can get through here today.”

 More pictures here.